Reporting a scam

 Getting your money back

 You won’t always be able to get your money back if you’ve been scammed.
-If you know that you’ve been tricked into revealing personal information or banking details, or if you notice suspicious withdrawals from your account, contact your bank immediately.
-You might have more protection if you’ve paid for something by credit card.
+You might have more protection if you've paid for something by credit card.
+Contact your bank immediately if you know that you’ve been tricked into revealing personal information or banking details, or if you notice suspicious activity on your account.

-The Money Advice Service has more advice on getting your money back if you have been the victim of a scam or identity theft.
+The Money Advice Service has more advice on getting your money back if you've been the victim of a scam or identity theft.